Why You Should Avoid Using QR Codes on Websites and Digital Flyers

 HERE ARE A FEW THINGS TO CONSIDER BEFORE USING QR CODES:

 The purpose of a QR code is to bridge the gap between offline and online experiences.
-For example, when you see a QR code on a flyer at a coffee shop, a mailer, menu, TV commercial, or presentation, you can quickly grab your phone and scan it, then and be instantly directed to a specific webpage.
+For example, when you see a QR code on a flyer at a coffee shop, a mailer, menu, TV commercial, or presentation, you can quickly grab your phone and scan it, and be instantly directed to a specific webpage.
 It’s a seamless way to connect the physical world to the digital.

 But if someone is already on your website, reading your email newsletter, browsing a Facebook event, scrolling through social media, or in a text chain — they’re already using a digital device, so there’s no need for a QR code.
 They’re online and viewing the content directly.
 They can just click or type-in the link themselves.